u12206050/gridsome-firestore-starter/README.md

 3. Create `.env` and add your Firestore credentials
 4. `gridsome develop` to start a local dev server at `http://localhost:8080`
 5. Happy coding 🎉🙌

-To run the example, copy the credentials from `.env.example` into `.env`